Introduction

 One of the most famous examples of situational irony is found in the story of the Titanic.
 Before its maiden voyage, the ship was touted as "unsinkable."
 The irony is that it sank on its very first journey after hitting an iceberg.
 This stark contrast between expectation and reality has made the Titanic a symbol of human hubris and the unpredictability of fate.

 In literature, Shakespeare's "Romeo and Juliet" is a masterclass in dramatic irony.
-The audience knows that Juliet has taken a sleeping potion to feign death, but Romeo does not.
-When he finds her lifeless body, he believes she is truly dead and takes his own life.
-Juliet awakens to find Romeo dead and then kills herself.
+Also, the audience knows that Juliet has taken a sleeping potion to feign death, but Romeo does not.
+Now, when he finds her lifeless body, he believes she is truly dead and takes his own life.
+In practice, juliet awakens to find Romeo dead and then kills herself.
 The audience's awareness of the truth heightens the tragedy and emotional impact of the story.

 A classic example of verbal irony can be found in everyday conversation.
 If someone arrives late to a meeting and another person says, "Nice of you to join us," the literal meaning is polite, but the intended meaning is sarcastic, highlighting the tardiness.